How to Apply

 In order to apply, you must complete the online application and pay the fee by the deadlines indicated above for the fall and spring admissions periods.

-Key items in the online application include a personal statement, unofficial transcripts, three letters of recommendation, and an English language proficiency exam score (if applicable).
+Key items in the online application include a personal statement, unofficial transcripts, three letters of recommendation, and an English language proficiency exam score (for international applicants).
+Diversity and extenuating circumstances statements are welcome but optional.
 Additional application instructions are provided by the Graduate School.
 Please note that your application will not be complete without submitting an application fee.

 International students are required to provide a TOEFL score or the score from another English Language Proficiency Exam such as IELTS or MELAB.
 International students who receive a Form I-20 (F-1) or DS-2019 (J-1) based on admission to this program will be required to maintain full-time enrollment (6-14 credits per semester) and will be subject to the rules and regulations that pertain to the F-1 or J-1 student visa status.
 More information for international students can be found through the Graduate School.